 My art, maybe all art, is an exploration of the self.

+Creating art is how I make sense of the world.
 I address issues which are both personal and political, both local and global.
-Creating art is how I make sense of the world; It stems from my desire to understand what it might be like to be someone else, to tap into a universal compassion, and to breakdown barriers that hinder connection.
+This stems from my desire to understand what it might be like to be someone else, to tap into a universal compassion, and to breakdown barriers that hinder connection.

-My choice of using fabric and thread is conceptually deliberate.
-Textiles are intimately human.
+I choose to use textiles as my medium because textiles are intimately human and inherently familiar.
 We have created them for protection, for warmth, for survival, for decoration.
 Using textiles as an artistic medium underscores the common humanity in my subject matter in effort to subdue another human invention, the idea of "us" and "them."

 Born and raised in the farmlands of Illinois, Sara Rockinger’s path has led her nearly around the globe.
 After high School on a US Army base in Germany, her BA in International Relations took her to both Europe and Asia.
 Landing is Colorado, she began a rigorous independent study of fiber art and surface design through local resources.
 Desiring total immersion, she earned her Master of Fine Arts degree in Fiber from Colorado State University.

 Using her sewing machine as a drawing and sculptural tool has rewarded Rockinger with much attention.
 Her work has been included in national and international exhibitions, including the Textile Museum in Washington D.C., and has been published in Fiber Arts Magazine and the books Freestyle Machine Embroidery by Carol Shin and Dimensional Cloth: Sculpture by Contemporary Textile Artists by Andra Stanton.